kiryteo/GM-CNN/README.md

 # Symmetry-Based Structured Matrices for Flexible Parameter-Efficient Learning

-Code for the paper: Symmetry-Based Structured Matrices for Flexible Parameter-Efficient Learning.
+This repository contains the source code accompanying the paper: Symmetry-Based Structured Matrices for Flexible Parameter-Efficient Learning.

 ### Abstract